 - Compact design makes it versatile

-How To Choose The Right 11x17 Scanner
+How To Choose The Best 11x17 Scanner

 Resolution determines how well your scans come out.
 This depends a lot of what you aim to scan the most.
 For example, if you are using this in an office where text scanning is the priority, you can settle for a decent resolution like 200 ppi.